Bar Profitability: A Complete Guide to Boosting Bar Profit Margin

 Pour Cost = 30%

-That’s pretty weak from a bar profitability standpoint.
-That means they’re only making 70% profit on their Aperol Spritzes.
+That means it costs Seán’s Bar 30% of the price of an Aperol Spritz to make it.
+That’s weak from a bar profitability standpoint.
+They’re only making 70% profit on their Aperol Spritzes.

-To get the pour cost for the entire bar, Sean’s will have to do this for every. item. they sell.
+To get the pour cost for the entire bar, Seán’s Bar will have to do this for every. item. they sell.

-Yes, doing that manually can be monotonous, and it’s easy to make mistakes.
-And that’s why a bar inventory management software is a huge help.
+Doing that manually can be monotonous, and it’s easy to make mistakes.
+That’s why a bar inventory management software is a huge help to growing your bar’s profit margin.
+We’ll get into that later.

-Now that we have our pour cost, let’s look at all the ways we can make decisions based on it that will increase our bar profit margin.
+You can read more about calculating pour cost right here.
+Now let’s look at all the ways we can make decisions based on pour cost that increases our bar profit margin.

-Lowering Pour Cost and Boosting Bar Profit Margin
+Lowering Pour Cost to Boost Bar Profit Margin

-Once you’ve calculated the pour cost for each item on your menu, and your bar as a whole, your sacred mission is to figure out how to reduce it.
+You’ve now calculated the pour cost for each item on your menu and your bar as a whole.
+Your sacred mission is to figure out how to reduce it.

-There are four primary ways to attack high pour cost and boost profit margin: deliberate drink pricing, smart ordering, watchful variance management, and creative marketing.
+There are three primary ways to attack high pour cost and boost bar profit margin: strategic drink pricing, smart ordering, and watchful variance management.

 Strategic Drink Pricing

-A lot of bars do this backwards: they set prices then observe the pour costs.
+A lot of bars do it backwards.
+They set drink prices then observe the pour costs.

 Drink Price ($) = Ingredient Cost ($) / Target Pour Cost (%)